Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Many plants contain natural compounds that can repel ants and other insects.

 Herbs such as mint, rosemary, lavender, and thyme are excellent options.
-Due to their pungent, strong scents, they are effective at repelling ants.
+Their strong scents may help discourage ants from entering treated areas.

 14. Prune Trees and Shrubs